AI2Rgross/p3_collab-compet/README.md

 		* W_multi_checkpoint_actor_1.pth
 		* W_multi_checkpoint_critic_1.pth

-* Installation notes and tips, brief description of the project README.md
+* Installation notes and tips, brief description of the project: README.md

-* Udacity original readme for instalation of the environment.
+* Udacity original readme for instalation of the environment: Udacity_README.md
-        Udacity_README.md

-* My notes about DDPG
+* My notes about DDPG: Report.pdf
-        Report.pdf

 The code I developped to solve the Tennis environment is based on code of the p2_continous_control and ddpg_bipedal exercices from the UDACITY DRL github available here: https://github.com/udacity/deep-reinforcement-learning.